odan/prisma/README.md

 This framework comes with [odan/database](https://github.com/odan/database) as SQL query builder.

 The database query builder provides a convenient, fluent interface to creating and running database queries.
-It can be used to perform most database operations in your application, and works on all supported database systems.
+It can be used to perform most database operations in your application, and works great with MySQL and MariaDB.

 For more details how to build queries read the **[documentation](https://github.com/odan/database/blob/master/docs/index.md)**.